Winter Damp Prevention Checklist: Protect Your Home This Season

 9. Basement/Crawlspace

-If you have a property with a basement or crawlspace, this area must be properly ventilated and waterproofed to prevent moisture build-up.
+If you’ve got a basement or crawlspace, ensure it’s ventilated and waterproofed.
+That prevents moisture build-up.
 These underground spaces are the perfect breeding ground for wet and dry rot to attack your timber.

 10. Condensation